What you need to know about the effects of cyberbullying on teens

 it can be anonymous

-What are the effects of cyberbullying?
+What are the effects of cyberbullying on young people?

 The effects of cyberbullying on teenagers can range from: